kiankyars/cerebras/README.md

 # NED

-Real-time AI coaching for sports, fitness, music, and more using computer vision and voice feedback.
+Real-time coaching for sports, fitness, music, and more using computer vision and voice feedback.

 ## 🚀 Quick Start